Toronto Team

 Dr. Alexander Vasilovsky, C.Psych.

-Life can be challenging and take its toll.
-Though we’re all doing the best we can, given our circumstances and the resources available to us, we all struggle sometimes and often need extra help from others to flourish.
+Life can be tough and take its toll.
+Though we’re all doing the best we can, given our circumstances and the resources available to us, we all struggle sometimes and often need extra help from others in order to flourish.
 If you’re reading this, then maybe you’re considering therapy as one of those helpful resources for yourself.
 My one-on-one clinical work with adults experiencing a range of issues – anxiety, depression, trauma and PTSD, interpersonal conflict, major life transitions, and identity-related struggles, among others – has shown me just how helpful therapy can be.

-Therapy can provide opportunities to reflect on the aspects of your life you’d like to change, as well as to explore new ways of seeing and being seen, of connecting and responding to yourself and others.
+Therapy can provide opportunities to reflect on the aspects of your life you’d like to change, as well as to explore new ways of seeing and being seen, of connecting and responding to yourself and to others.
 This sort of change can expose us to feeling vulnerable, so I commend you on your courage to consider this next step.

 Don’t worry if these terms are unfamiliar to you.
 We’ll figure out what’s most useful for you in a space that I try to make as warm, nonjudgmental, and validating as I can.

-Before my work here at CFIR, I provided treatment and assessment services within a variety of settings, including the Centre for Addiction and Mental Health (Work, Stress, and Health Program; Borderline Personality Disorder Clinic; and adult Gender Identity Clinic), the University of Toronto’s Health and Wellness Centre, and St. Michael’s Hospital’s Department of Family and Community Medicine.
+Prior to my work here at CFIR, I provided treatment and assessment services within a variety of settings, including the Centre for Addiction and Mental Health (Work, Stress, and Health Program; Borderline Personality Disorder Clinic; and adult Gender Identity Clinic), the University of Toronto’s Health and Wellness Centre, and St. Michael’s Hospital’s Department of Family and Community Medicine.

-In addition to the assessment services listed below, for adults seeking gender-confirming surgery approval, I’m qualified and competent (as a “secondary assessor”) to assess the diagnostic, eligibility, and readiness criteria according to the World Professional Association for Transgender Health (WPATH) Standards of Care (SOC 7).
+In addition to the assessment services listed below, for adults seeking gender confirming surgery approval, I’m qualified and competent (as a “secondary assessor”) to assess the diagnostic, eligibility and readiness criteria according to the World Professional Association for Transgender Health (WPATH) Standards of Care (SOC 7).

 Treatments